grownjs/eslint-plugin-jamming/README.md

 ## Installation

-Install both plugins:
+Install the plugin:

 ```
-npm install --save-dev eslint-plugin-fruition eslint-plugin-html
+npm install --save-dev eslint-plugin-fruition
 ```

-Then add `fruition` and `html` to the `plugins` array in your `.eslintrc.*` config file.
+Then add `fruition` to the `plugins` array in your `.eslintrc.*` config file.

 For example: